Parent Handbook

 • Leadership in Challenging Moments: All staff know how to respond in challenging moments.

-Discipline - Give 'em Five
+Give 'Em Five

 During Challenging Moments, staff use the following progression: